Difference between Grid computing and Cluster computing

-A Computer Cluster is a local network of two or more homogenous computers.A computation process on such a computer network i.e. cluster is called Cluster Computing.
+A Computer Cluster is a local network of two or more homogeneous computers.A computation process on such a computer network i.e. cluster is called Cluster Computing.

-Grid Computing can be defined as a network of homogenous or heterogenous computers working together over a long distance to perform a task that would rather be difficult for a single machine.
+Grid Computing can be defined as a network of homogeneous or heterogeneous computers working together over a long distance to perform a task that would rather be difficult for a single machine.

 Difference between Cluster and Grid Computing:

 |Cluster Computing||Grid Computing|